diana-shyrokikh/airport-api-service/README.md

 ## Shutdown

-1. To stop running server use CTRL-C
+1. To stop running the server use CTRL-C

 <hr>